Nearly 75% improve their mental health by talking to a therapist

 Improving Relationships: 2 Proven Therapy Tools

-Maintaining a healthy and loving relationship requires hard work from both partners.
+Maintaining a healthy relationship requires hard work from both partners.
 You may love each other and want to spend time together, but you may become confused when you have to solve a conflict.

 Also See: Realistic Couple Goals and Ways You Can Achieve Them